Pre-Professional Physical Therapy Scholars

 Every Creighton student who is interested in pre-professional studies can take advantage of these benefits.

-- EDGE Pre-Health Learning Communities: series of workshops, events, classes, presentations, and activities designed to help strengthen the candidacy of students as they prepare for the graduate/professional school application process.
+- Pre-Professional Communities: series of workshops, events, classes, presentations, and activities designed to help strengthen the candidacy of students as they prepare for the graduate/professional school application process.

 - Practice interviews for professional school